Leading the breast cancer movement in the communities we serve…

 With the guidance and support of trusted volunteers, Susan G. Komen® Houston was established in 1990, and is now the largest source of non-profit funding for breast cancer research, education, screening, and treatment in Southeast Texas.

-History: Over $48 million for breast cancer research, education, screening and treatment services.
+Funding History: $52 million for breast cancer research, education, screening and treatment services

 • Up to 75% of net proceeds stay in our service area to fund grants awarded to breast health